mvilledieu/shadertoy-react/README.md

-Shadertoy React
+shadertoy-react
 ==============

-Simple react component letting you easily add shaders you've been building on Shadertoy to your React page.
+Small react component letting you easily add shaders you've been building on Shadertoy to your React page.
 I found myself using Shadertoy most of the time when I needed to create some shader for projects, since the live reload functionnality makes it really easy to start working on the visual quickly.

  Can be really usefull when you want to add some interactive pieces in your web page or even just replace static images by interactive/generative shader.